 Churchill IB Programme Graduates Continue the Tradition of Excellence

-The 13th graduating class of the International Baccalaureate (IB) Programme at Sir Winston Churchill Collegiate and Vocational Institute is continuing the tradition of excellence established by the initial graduating class.
-An official graduation ceremony for Churchill International Baccalaureate students, full diploma, and diploma subject, will be held on Saturday, October 11 at 11:00 am in the Marco Polo Room of the Da Vinci Centre.
+The 14th graduating class of the International Baccalaureate (IB) Programme at Sir Winston Churchill Collegiate and Vocational Institute is continuing the tradition of excellence established by the initial graduating class.
+An official graduation ceremony for Churchill International Baccalaureate students, full diploma, and diploma subject, will be held on Saturday, October 10 at 11:00 a.m. in the in the Marco Polo Room at the Davinci Centre.

-On a seven point scale, the 2014 IB Programme graduates at Sir Winston Churchill Collegiate and Vocational Institute and IB World School scored an average of 5.32, compared to the world average of 4.59.
-The average is based on the 13 subjects offered at Churchill.
+On a seven point scale, the 2015 IB Programme graduates at Sir Winston Churchill Collegiate and Vocational Institute and IB World School scored an average of 5.55, compared to the world average of 4.58.

 “The IB diploma is recognized world-wide as a symbol of academic integrity and intellectual promise,” says David Isherwood, Principal of Sir Winston Churchill Collegiate and Vocational Institute.
 “Graduating students of the IB are often recognized with University credits and scholarships in universities both in Canada and abroad.”